Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/canon/en/Core-Workflow.md

 The exact version matters.

-Internet-connected models frequently merge multiple eras of the same character into a single unstable portrayal.
+LLMs trained on internet-derived data frequently merge multiple eras of the same character into a single unstable portrayal.

 The first goal is to establish exactly which version is being represented.